 - Filter your report by clients who were entered within particular dates, or remove the dates to get a report on all clients.

-- See the clients names, mobile numbers, emails, calendars, classifications, the number of appointments and the date a client was created.
+- See the clients names, mobile numbers, emails, calendar/practitioner, classifications, the number of appointments and the date a client was created.

-The Client Retention Report is sorted by client name, the date they were added, the date of the first appointment and last appointment, a total number of appointments, and default calendar.
+The Client Retention Report is sorted by client name, the date they were added, the date of the first appointment and last appointment, a total number of appointments, and default calendar/practitioner.